 - He enjoys snuggles with his human pack after a hard or fun day’s work.

-- This breed should be socialized very early, as it can be protective of its pack.
+- This mix can be quite protective of its pack.

-- The Catahoula Pitbull mix is an active pup that shouldn’t be left alone for long periods of time.
+- They don’t like to be left alone for long periods of time.

 - He needs to be placed with a very active family.